zhaoweiyu-github/BCE-2024-Autumn/docs/source/Sep.rst

 .. note::

 This task is due on September 30.
-Please send your Python code or Jupyter notebook via e-mail at at zhaoweiyu@tongji.edu.cn or share it through a GitHub repository.
+Please send your Python code or Jupyter notebook via e-mail at zhaoweiyu@tongji.edu.cn or share it through a GitHub repository.

 Week 1~2